 You’ll also have a better chance of seeing Iceland’s incredible northern lights!

-The trip takes about 4 hours from Reykjavík, provided you don’t stop along the way (which is almost impossible in Iceland, there’s tons to see!).
-Another car rental service I’ve used in the past is called Sad Cars.
+The drive takes about 4 hours from Reykjavík, provided you don’t stop along the way (which is almost impossible in Iceland, there’s tons to see!).

 Strætó Bus: Route 51 from Mjódd bus terminal (Reykjavík) to Jökulsárlón.
 It’s a 6 hour trip that starts at 1pm – and the next bus back is usually at 12:55pm the next day.